 5. Step Sisters (2018)

 Starring Megalyn Echikunwoke, Lyndon Smith, Eden Sher, and Marque Richardson, ‘Step Sisters’ is a dance comedy movie directed by Charles Stone III.
 It follows Jamilah, a talented young adult who leads the highly regarded step team of her college while handling the responsibilities of the president of a black sorority and working towards her dream of attending Harvard Law School.
-So, when things go wrong, and a group of sorority girls tarnishes the school’s public image, the responsibility of setting things straight falls on the shoulder of Jamilah.
+So, when things go wrong and a group of sorority girls tarnishes the school’s public image, the responsibility of setting things straight falls on the shoulders of Jamilah.
 However, she must not only train these girls on the intricacies of step dancing but also help them prepare for a dance competition.
+Feel free to check out the movie here.

 4. Yeh Ballet (2020)

 Directed and written by Sooni Taraporevala, ‘Yeh Ballet’ is a dance drama film inspired by a short documentary of the same name.
 The Julian Sands and Achintya Bose-starrer follows two gifted but underprivileged Mumbai teens whose talent for dance is recognized by an eccentric ballet master.
-Although the boys are eager to work hard and master the dance form, their family disagrees with their choices posing a huge problem in their career path.
-However, despite the familial and societal pressure, the two teens refuse to give up on their dreams and become immensely dedicated to their goals.
+Although the boys are eager to work hard and master the dance form, their family disagrees with their choices, posing a huge problem in their career path.
+Despite the familial and societal pressure, the teens refuse to give up on their dreams and become immensely dedicated to their goals.
+You can check out the film here.

 3. Homecoming: A Film By Beyonce (2019)

-Beyonce is one of the most sought-after musical artists in the world today.
+Beyonce is one of the most popular musical artists in the world today.
 Her concerts are always sold out no matter which part of the world she performs in.
-Thus, for her fans to witness a concert film of hers on Netflix is surely a rather exciting affair.
-To bring the live experience to her fans, Beyonce collaborated with Netflix in making this film which she has written, directed, and also executive produced.
-‘Homecoming’ shows us her headlining performance at the 2018 Coachella Valley Music and Arts Festival, one of the biggest music festivals in the world right now.
-The best thing about this film is that it not only offers us a look into the performance, but also the tremendous work done backstage which facilitates the smooth running of the show.
+To bring the live experience to her fans, Beyonce collaborated with Netflix in making this film, which she has written, directed, and also executive produced.
+‘Homecoming’ shows us her headlining performance at the 2018 Coachella Valley Music and Arts Festival, one of the biggest music festivals in the world.
+The best thing about this film is that it offers us a look into the performance and the tremendous work done backstage, which facilitates the smooth running of the show.
 This is, without any doubt, one of the best concert films you will ever see.
+You can do so here.

 Read More: Best Murder Mystery Movies on Netflix